 We aim to support the widest array of browsers and assistive technologies as possible, so our users can choose the best fitting tools for them, with as few limitations as possible.
 Therefore, we have worked very hard to be able to support all major systems that comprise over 95% of the user market share including Google Chrome, Mozilla Firefox, Apple Safari, Opera and Microsoft Edge, JAWS and NVDA (screen readers), both for Windows and for MAC users.

 Despite our very best efforts to allow anybody to adjust the website to their needs, there may still be pages or sections that are not fully accessible, are in the process of becoming accessible, or are lacking an adequate technological solution to make them accessible.
 Still, we are continually improving our accessibility, adding, updating and improving its options and features, and developing and adopting new technologies.
 All this is meant to reach the optimal level of accessibility, following technological advancements.
 For any assistance, please reach out to portaladmin[at]esyariah[dot]gov[dot]my

 Sidang Mahkamah Rayuan Syariah Pulau Pinang

 YAA Dato’ Setia Dr. Haji Mohd Na’im bin Haji Mokhtar

 YA Dato’ Haji Mohd Amran bin Mat Zain

 YA Dato’ Haji Mohamad Shakir bin Haji Abdul Hamid

 YBrs.
 Dr. Jazilah binti Mohd Saad @ Mat Saud

-Tuan Abd Ghani bin Kiflie
+Abd Ghani bin Kiflie